-Toronto kids went back to school last week.
-Most families, however, are still struggling to get back into the routine of work and school.
-After months of long, lazy days, we’re all rushing to get out the door in the morning, driving around to appointments and activities, and trying to get back in the groove at work.
+Eeek!
+School.
+Already?!
+Months of long, lazy days are about to be replaced by a mad dash t oget out the door in the morning, driving around to appointments and activities, and trying to get back in the groove at work.
 It isn’t easy.
 Today we’re sharing five tips to help you handle the back-to-school rush, so that you can beat the stress and maybe even (dare we say it?) re-claim a little bit of time for yourself.

 Five Tips for Taming the Back-to-School Frenzy

 1. Set Limits on Activities

 Back-to-school time also means a return to extra-curricular activities.
 Kids enjoy – and benefit from – participating in music, dance, sports, swimming, clubs and so on.
 Some families also use after-school activities as a sort of back-up childcare.
 If you find that you’re living in your car and surviving on fast food, however, things may be out of whack.
 Before that happens, sit down and plan your schedule.
 Decide how many activities each child can reasonably participate in, and which parent will be responsible for taking which kid to each activity.
 Remember that kids need downtime, too, and that there are lots of benefits to free play.
 You’re not a bad parent if you set limits on how much time you spend shuttling your kids from the pool to the rink to the rec centre and back again.